Dobby007/External-Sorting-Algorithm/README.md

 # External Sorting Algorithm
 External sorting algorithm written in C# that can be used for sorting of big files that don't fit into RAM.
 This specific .NET application sorts files with the following format:

-    1. Apple
     415. Apple
-    2. Banana is yellow
-    32. Cherry is the best
     30432.
 Something something something
+    1. Apple
+    32. Cherry is the best
+    2. Banana is yellow

+Each record contains number and corresponding string separated by dot and space.
-First it compares the string part of records and in the case of their equality it compares numbers related to each string.
-So the output  file in the example above will be:
+First the application compares the string part of records and in the case of their equality it compares numbers related to each string.
+So the output  file in the example above will be the following:

     1. Apple
     415. Apple